PAGE CONTENTS

 Note:

-- To use the service, you need to be both a RedApp company administrator, and a Google super administrator for your tenant organisation.
+- To add and recover backup sets, you need to be both a RedApp company administrator, and a Google super administrator for your tenant organisation.
+Read more about Google Workspace admin roles in this article on their knowledge base.

 - Google recommends creating a new super admin email address for this that is not specific to a particular user.
 Read more here.

-- Shared drives do not have an owner role, only an optional organiser role.
-If you see a Redstor account attached to the members tab of a shared drive, that is because Redstor holds an organiser role for that drive in order to access the data for backup.
+- Shared drives do not have an Owner role, only an optional Manager role (called organizer in the API, as noted in Google's developer documentation here).
+If you see a Redstor account attached to the Members tab of a shared drive, that is because Redstor holds a Manager role for that drive in order to access the data for backup.

 - Important: If a Google Workspace user leaves your organisation, do not delete the user.
 Redstor has no way of restoring a deleted user's Contacts or Calendar.
 Gmail can be restored to a different account.
 If you withdraw the departing user's Google Workspace licence, even if you do not delete the user, Google is under no obligation to retain that user's data.
 The data may appear to remain present but can be removed by Google at any time as part of cleanup.
 Consider assigning an archive licence or exporting the data for alternative storage instead.